 The breathing disruption creates an imbalance in the carbon dioxide and oxygen levels in the blood.
 The brain senses the imbalances and wakes the body to restart the breathing process, so you wake up struggling to breathe and making loud snoring or choking noises.
 Because you don’t always wake up completely, you may be unaware of the disorder.

-There are two main types of this disorder; obstructive sleep apnea which occurs when air cannot flow through the nose or mouth even though the body is still trying to breathe, and central sleep apnea which occurs when the brain fails to send important signals to the breathing muscles.
-Obstructive sleep apnea is far more prevalent and easily treatable by Dr. Kinsey.
+There are two types: obstructive sleep apnea and central sleep apnea.
+Obstructive sleep apnea happens when air cannot flow through the nose or mouth and the body is trying to breathe.
+This is more common and easier to treat.
+Central sleep apnea occurs when the brain fails to send signals to the breathing muscles.

 The process begins with tests to investigate, diagnose, and determine the best treatment method for the patient.
 Sleeping masks are often used to keep the airway open, but there are less intrusive methods.
 Dental devices that move the lower jaw forward may help prevent the tongue from blocking the air passage.
 These are gentle and easier to wear than the masks.
 Surgery that sections the lower jaw and moves the bone to hold the tongue forward offer a more lasting solution for many patients or Dr. Kinsey may suggest stopping habits that aggravate the disorder, such as drinking alcohol, smoking, and using tranquilizers.

 We are also pleased to offer the new innovative WatchPAT™ home sleeping testing device, which helps enable simple, accurate and fast sleep testing.
 Please contact us for more information!